songlinjian/Scoring-Yeti-Root-Server/Scoring-the-Yeti-DNS-Root-Server-System.md

 Let's look at fragments!

 As with APNIC's finding, we found that F and M fragment IPv6.
 It is worthwhile to mention that in our test F only fragments UDP IPv6 packets and M only fragments TCP segment.
 F fragmenting only UDP can be explained that F's DNS software sets <tt>IPV6_USE_MIN_MTU</tt> option to 1 and the TCP implementation respects the <tt>IPV6_USE_MIN_MTU</tt>, so does not send TCP segments larger than 1280 octets.
+It is unkonwn why M fragements only TCP segement.

 TCP MSS setting,in APNIC's blog article it is suggested that TCP MSS should be set 1220 octets.
 It is observed that H already accepted Geoff's suggestion as the time of writing.
 TCP MSS setting in root server is relevant because there are mainly two risks if TCP MSS is not set properly.
 One introduced in APNIC's blog article is Path MTU (PMTU) Black Hole in which large TCP segment may be dropped in the middle but ICMP6 PTB message is lost or filtered.
 Another risk is not covered by that article but is also relevant.
-That is the behavior where the IP packets TCP sent for segments are fragmented by root servers if TCP does not respect the <tt>IPV6_USE_MIN_MTU</tt> socket option and <tt>IPV6_USE_MIN_MTU=1</tt> in that server (see [_TCP and MTU in IPv6_](https://yeti-dns.org/resource/2016workshop/5.tcp-mtu.pdf), presented by Akira Kato at the 2016 Yeti workshop).
+That is the behavior where the IP packets TCP sent for segments are fragmented by root servers if TCP does not respect the <tt>IPV6_USE_MIN_MTU</tt> socket option and <tt>IPV6_USE_MIN_MTU=1</tt> in that server.
+Please see [TCP and MTU in IPv6](https://yeti-dns.org/resource/2016workshop/5.tcp-mtu.pdf) <sup>[6]</sup> , presented by Akira Kato at the 2016 Yeti workshop.

 M is fragmenting the TCP segment in this way!
 It is odd that large UDP responses of M are not fragmented.